 This tradition continued until a fire in 1899 destroyed much of the town.
 This halted the celebration until 1904, when the Ringling Brothers circus set up a big top and tight-wire.
 Annual celebrations continued until WWI, when they were interrupted for two years, and once again changed to suit the ever-changing town, where the celebration now consisted of rock drilling contests and fire department races.

 Post-WWII, the event’s name was changed from the Annual Miners Reunion to Gold Rush Days.
 The celebration has varied in size and was not held consistently, based on current events.

-The events at Gold Rush Days, scheduled for July 17-19, 2020, have continued to evolve with the event, just as they have since its inception.
-This celebration is an exciting blend of historic activities, competitions, and demonstrations, as well as more modern aspects that have brought this shindig into the 21st century!
+The events at Gold Rush Days, scheduled for July 16-18, 2021, are an exciting blend of historic activities, competitions, and demonstrations.
+Plus there are more modern aspects that have brought this shindig into the 21st century.

 Some of the events and activities at Gold Rush Days include:

 - Competitive mining games

 You’ll have fun and maybe even learn something along the way at Victor’s 127th Gold Rush Days!